 This category of membership is open to.

+a.
 Specialists in dermatology, specialists in plastic- and reconstructive surgery and specialists in laser surgery, who are certified as specialists outside Europe and of non European Nationality, and scientist holding a relevant PhD degree according to Art.
 5B.

+b.
 Physicians or scientists with special interest in tattoo and pigment research and of non European Nationality who otherwise would be eligible for Ordinary membership.

 International members are entitled to vote and are not eligible to be elected to the board or as Officers of the Academy.

 Supporting members are organizations or institutions of any nationality, which are active in the field of tattoo and pigment research and share objectives with the ESTP.

 Research societies in the fields of medicine, biology, chemistry etc., i.e. fields relevant to the ESTP objectives, Art.
 2.